JJemu/puhelinluettelo-frontend/README.md

 # Puhelinluettelo Frontend

 Puhelinluettelo is an example React web application that allows users to add, view and delete numbers to a virtual phonebook.
-The UI is styled using `styled-components` and features smooth transitions and responsive layout.
+The UI is styled using `styled-components` and features a responsive layout.

 ---